eyelean7/orchestra/README.md

 * Individual member pages lack extra details.
 * Users can not yet be edited or deleted.
 * Admin does not require sign-in.
 * Hopefully in the future you can upload an image and it will display.
-As of right now it only accepts text and does nothing with it!
+As of right now it only accepts text but does nothing with it!
+* Add select options for instrument